-Two term tests - open-book, open-notes tests - will be written in the $\underline{6^{th}}$ and $\underline{12^{th}}$ classes of the term.
+The Futures Test and the Options Test - open-book, open-notes tests - will be written in class during the term.
 More details of the format, structure, and content coverage will be provided during the course of the term.
+See the Course Schedule below for more details.

-A student missing a Tern Test is required to contact the 'Student Experience - Academic (MBA) office' and obtain an official approval of relief if he or she wishes to avoid getting a zero (0) grade for the test.
+A student missing a Term Test is required to contact the 'Student Experience - Academic (MBA) office' and obtain an official approval of relief if he or she wishes to avoid getting a zero (0) grade for the test.
 If the 'Student Experience - Academic (MBA) office' adjudicates that relief be provided, the student's grade for the test will be calculated based on the scheme outlined in the Missed Tests document available online.